Skip to content

 This stretch is strongest when you want to:

-• turn Massachusetts into a two-cluster Berkshire build instead of a one-cluster proof set
+• turn Massachusetts into a two-stretch Berkshire build instead of a one-stretch proof set

 • make Lee the next practical organizing stop after Pittsfield–Lenox